Developer says majority of residents support 226 homes on Menehay fields

 “We must secure our future at the Rec for our children and their children.
 It’s clear this is where everyone wants to be.

-“This will enable us to develop a community sporting facility fit for the 21st century with a new clubhouse, catering facilities, RFU approve changing rooms, grandstand seating and floodlights.
+“This will enable us to develop a community sporting facility fit for the 21st century with a new clubhouse, catering facilities, RFU approved changing rooms, grandstand seating and floodlights.

 “These facilities will mean we can host representative rugby.
 There’s a lot of love for rugby in this town and the funds from the housing will help us buy a second pitch with space for all teams from age six to seniors.”

-Falmouth Rugby Club has partnered with Devon and Cornwall based developers Westcountry Land to promote the proposals.
+Falmouth Rugby Club has partnered with Devon and Cornwall based developers Westcountry Land & Homes to promote the proposals.
 The affordable housing will be delivered by Devon and Cornwall Housing with a range of two, three and four-bedroom family homes with private gardens.
-A small number of one and two bedroom apartments will fulfil affordable housing requirements.
+A small number of one and two-bedroom apartments will fulfil affordable housing requirements.

-With specific regard to the local landscape in Falmouth and its every growing popularity as a tourist destination, the developers say the site will be greener than most new housing schemes in the county with enhanced landscaping and dedicated areas of public open space and play areas.
+With specific regard to the local landscape in Falmouth and its ever-growing popularity as a tourist destination, the developers say the site will be greener than most new housing schemes in the county with enhanced landscaping and dedicated areas of public open space and play areas.